josemariasaldana/ns2_scripts/World of Warcraft traffic generator/README.md

  ----------------------------------------------------------------------------------------------------------------------------
  The script uses this network scheme:

-   node0 o-------o node8                 o node1		- a "number_of_wow_connections_0_1_" of WoW are set from node0 (client) to node1 (server)
+   node0 o-------o node8                 o node1
                   \                     /
             node9  \ node4      node5  /
-   node6 o-----o----o-----------------o-----o node7	- a "number_of_wow_connections_6_7_" of WoW are set from node6 (client) to node7 (server)
+   node6 o-----o----o-----------------o-----o node7
             node10/ |                 | \
-  node2  o------o  /                  |  o node3		- a "number_of_FTP_upload_" FTP background connections are set from node2 (origin) to node3 (destination)
+  node2  o------o  /                  |  o node3
-				   /				    \				- a "number_of_FTP_download_" FTP background connections are set from node3 (origin) to node2 (destination)
-  node12 o-------o						 o node13		- three UDP flows go from node2 to node3.
-The size of the packets of each flow can be defined
-				node11									- three UDP flows go from node3 to node2.
-The size of the packets of each flow can be defined

-														- a "number_of_FTP_upload_" FTP background connections are set from node12 (origin) to node13 (destination)
-														- a "number_of_FTP_download_" FTP background connections are set from node13 (origin) to node12 (destination)
+                  /                    \
+  node12 o-------o                      o node13

 the link between node4 and node5 is the bottleneck

 optionally, an additional multiplexing delay is added from node8 to node4, from node9 to node4, from node10 to node4 and from node11 to node4